-It has often been said that “death is a part of life,” and certainly everyone eventually passes away.
+It has often been said that “death is a part of life,” and certainly, everyone eventually passes away.
 But the phrase also suggests that dealing with death, whether our own or that of a loved one, is a part of our life journey.
 For those who lose a loved one too early, the journey can be painful.
 When the loss results from the unnecessary negligent or intentional acts of another, the loss can be excruciatingly painful.
 Society seeks to limit these needless deaths through a legal framework designed to hold the wrongdoers accountable for their actions.
-In this article we will discuss wrongful death claims, and examine some circumstances when a wrongful death lawsuit is not appropriate.
+In this article, we will discuss wrongful death claims and examine some circumstances when a wrongful death lawsuit is not appropriate.

 Wrongful Death Basics

-Wrongful death laws permit civil lawsuits for monetary recovery, and vary from State to State.
-Oregon’s wrongful death statutes are codified at 2015 Oregon Revised Statutes Sections 30.010 through 30.100.
+Wrongful death laws permit civil lawsuits for monetary recovery and vary from State to State.
+Oregon’s wrongful death statutes are codified at the 2015 Oregon Revised Statutes Sections 30.010 through 30.100.
 Oregon law authorizes a wrongful death action when a person’s death results from the wrongful act or omission of another person.
 The action must be brought by the personal representative of the decedent’s estate for the benefit of the appropriate survivors.
 Sometimes it is simple to determine who is permitted to recover, and sometimes it can be more difficult.

 When Could a Person Be Limited in Filing a Wrongful Death Action?